tylertitsworth/5th-age-srd/Classes/Fighter.md

 #### Epic Feat

-Once per day, you can reroll a recharge roll for a magic armor power.
+Once per full recovery, you can reroll a recharge roll for a magic armor power.

 ---